-At a national level, I jointly chair the Association of Police and Crime Commissioners (Environment and Sustainability portfolio with PCC for Suffolk and I am a member of the BlueLight and Charging Infrastructure Group and the Modern Slavery Transparency in Supply Chain (TISC) Advisory Group.
+At a national level, I jointly chair the Association of Police and Crime Commissioners Environment and Sustainability portfolio with PCC for Suffolk and I am a member of the BlueLight Commercial Board.
+My Office is also represented on the National Police Transport and Charging Infrastructure Group and the Modern Slavery Transparency in Supply Chain (TISC) Advisory Group.